liujinda11/gluttons_A4/README.md

-**snake.io: Gluttonous Snake Game**
+**snake.io: Gluttonous**

-   Welcome to the Gluttonous Snake Game!
-Dive into a world where you control a snake to eat fruit, grow longer, dodge and try to physically block to eliminate enemies.
-This README file provides all the details you need to start playing, including installation instructions, control method, game modes, and more.
+   Welcome to the Gluttonous!
+Dive into a world where you control a snake to eat fruit, grow longer, dodge and try to block to eliminate enemies by your body.
+This README file provides all the details you need to start playing, including control method, game process, installation instructions, and other information.

 **Control Method**

-   ·Change Direction: Use the Arrow Keys or WASD.
+   ·Change Direction: Use the Arrow Keys.

    ·Pause/Resume: Press SPACE or use the mouse to select the appropriate option on the pause panel to pause or resume the game.